 Salary 30 pounds weekly plus hotel accommodations and roundtrip transportation.

 Prince of Wales Theatre, London

 “We could go and still be back for the evening performance,” Betty said.
 I looked at her, thought for a minute, “Thirty pounds a week, let’s go.”

 End of Part I

 This article was edited in collaboration with Mollie Fennell Numark and the John Hemmer Archive in 2021.
 It based on Mollie’s 2017 memoir, Looking Through My Window and from a 2018 live presentation at the Shelter Island Public Library in Shelter Island, New York.
-Stay-tuned for the second installment in this article series, A Dancer’s Life: Meet Mollie Fennell Numark
+The second installment in this article series is at A Dancer’s Life: Meet Mollie Fennell Numark, Part II